catkin/catkin_tools/docs/verbs/catkin_build.rst

 Console Messages
 ----------------

-Normally, unless an error occurs, the output from each package's build proces is collected but not printed to the console.
+Normally, unless an error occurs, the output from each package's build process is collected but not printed to the console.
 All that is printed is a pair of messages designating the start and end of a package's build.
 This is formatted like the following for the ``genmsg`` package: